Healthy Recipes Blog

 Unlike other thin and cheap cuts (such as London broil or skirt steak), where marinating is a must, this cut is relatively tender, so a marinade is optional.

 If you'd like to marinate the steak, mix the olive oil, garlic powder, and smoked paprika, and add 2 tablespoons of apple cider vinegar.
 Place the steak in a resealable bag and pour the marinade into the bag.
 Use your hands to coat the steak.
 Seal the bag, removing as much air as possible, place it on a plate in the fridge, and marinate the steak for 2 hours.
 Remove the steak to a plate, discarding the marinade.
-Season it with kosher salt and black pepper, then broil or grill it.
+Season it with kosher salt and black pepper, then cook it.

 Serving Suggestions